-I regularly present programs created for early learners (children ages 0-6).
+As a Youth Librarian, I regularly presented programs for early learners (children ages 0-6).

 Stuffed Animal Sleepover

-I ran a Stuffed Animal Sleepover for 30 stuffed animals (and their owners) in October 2016.
+In October 2016, I ran a Stuffed Animal Sleepover.
 After a drop-off storytime, attendees left their stuffed friends at the library overnight and picked up their friends the next day.

-Pictures of the event can be found by clicking on the picture below or clicking here:
+Pictures of the event can be found by clicking on the picture below or by clicking here.

 Parents sent in feedback about how much they enjoyed this program:

-As part of our efforts to assist with early literacy skills, Westerville Library hosts an Imagination Station in our youth department.
+Westerville Library hosts a monthly Imagination Station in the youth department.
 The theme of this station changes each month and includes different ways for patrons to interact with the department and develop their play and imagination skills.

 As part of my Superhero Headquarters imagination station, patrons could: